Neural Minimum Weight Perfect Matching for Quantum Error Codes: Introduction

 \begin{itemize} \item \textbf{Novel Hybrid Architecture:} We propose a unified framework that combines a GNN and Transformer to predict dynamic edge weights from syndrome data.
 Our two stage architecture first employs a GNN to encode the local topology of the syndrome graph, followed by a global Transformer encoder that reasons about competing error chains across the entire lattice.

 \item \textbf{Ground Truth Generation:} We introduce an algorithmic procedure to generate labeled training data by reducing physical error configurations to valid matchings on the syndrome graph.
-This provides the supervised signal necessary for the network to learn to identify the specific error chains that, if corrected, would return the system to its initial state without introducing a logical error.
+This provides the supervised signal necessary for the network to learn to identify the error chains.

-\item \textbf{Differentiable Training Objective:} We enable the training of this algorithm by formulating the problem as edge classification, optimizing a binary cross-entropy objective augmented with an entropy regularization term.
-This differentiable proxy loss circumvents the inherent non differentiability of the MWPM algorithm, allowing the network to learn effective weighting strategies relative to the ground truth error chains.
+\item \textbf{Differentiable Training Objective:} We enable the training of this algorithm by formulating the problem as edge classification, optimizing a binary cross-entropy (BCE) objective with an entropy regularization term.
+This differentiable proxy loss circumvents the inherent non differentiability of the MWPM algorithm.

 \item \textbf{Decoding Performance:} We evaluate our framework on the Toric Code \cite{kitaev1997quantum} and the Rotated Surface Code \cite{bombin2007optimal} under depolarizing and independent noise models.
 Our results demonstrate that our neural augmented approach consistently outperforms standard MWPM baselines, achieving lower LER by effectively utilizing syndrome information that static priors ignore. \end{itemize}